pingi14/LA-Metro-Bike-Share/README.md

 - Expand Infrastructure at high-demand stations to alleviate docking issues and improve user experience.
 - Target Marketing Efforts towards underrepresented user groups to increase ridership.
 - Enhance Maintenance Schedules to improve reliability and service continuity.

+## Assumptions & Caveats
+- The analysis assumes that the data provided is accurate and representative of the wider user base.
+- Seasonal variations and external factors such as weather conditions were not accounted for in the analysis, which might affect user behavior.